SAP Fiori for SAP S/4HANA – Top 10 Myths & Misconceptions to Avoid

 - And there are some other behaviour implications for specific features

-Why aren’t classic apps guaranteed on mobile devices?
+Why aren’t all classic apps guaranteed on all mobile devices?
 SAP GUI for HTML and Web Dynpro ABAP frameworks were largely written before such devices existed.
 Sometimes they work on device, sometimes they don’t.
 Often it might only be specific features that don’t work on mobile.
 In some cases you can circumvent these limitations by using SAP Screen Personas adaptive flavors and slipstream engine.

 You should also carefully read SAP Note 314568 – SAP GUI for HTML functionality / Limitations / Sp.
 Behaviour which provides a summary of all the current differences to SAP GUI for Windows behaviour.